gin66/FastAccelStepper/README.md

 * Direction Signal (optional)
 	- This can be any output capable port pin.
     - Position counting up on direction pin high or low, as per optional parameter to setDirectionPin().
 Default is high.
+    - With external callback on esp32 derivates, even shift register outputs can be used
 * Enable Signal (optional)
 	- This can be any output capable port pin.
     - Stepper will be enabled on pin high or low, as per optional parameter to setEnablePin().
 Default is low.
+    - With external callback, even shift register outputs can be used

 FastAccelStepper offers the following features:
 * 1-pin operation for e.g. peristaltic pump => only positive move